Sunday, August 2, 2020

 Skin test for TB infection:

 There are 70 different mycobacteria, and only a handful of mycobacteria cause human diseases.
-Mycobacteria tuberculosis (MTB) causes devastating pulmonary disease and death in humans.
+Mycobacterium tuberculosis (MTB) causes devastating pulmonary disease and death in humans.

 He divided Mycobacteria into these classes.

 1. Slow-Growing – takes 4 to 6 weeks to grow in the lab.
-Then subdivided it according to pigment produced by the growing colony of bacteria under light or dark conditions.
+Then it was subdivided according to the pigment produced by the growing colony of bacteria under light or dark conditions.

 C. Non-chromogens produce no pigment.